ucfopen/VAST/README.md

     * **courses_url** - e.g. `https://example.instructure.com/courses`

 ### Google/YouTube API Key
-In order for UDOIT to scan YouTube videos for closed captioning, you will need to create a YouTube Data API key.
+In order for VAST to scan YouTube videos for closed captioning, you will need to create a YouTube Data API key.
 Follow the instructions below:

 1. Go to the [Google Developer Console](https://console.developers.google.com).
 2. Create a project.